imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 ## Automated Mesh Generation

-The `cartesianMesh` utility automatically generates a hexahedral-dominant 3-dimensional mesh from a user-provided surface geometries.
+The `cartesianMesh` utility automatically generates a hexahedral-dominant 3-dimensional mesh from a user-provided surface geometry.
 Supported surface formats are, among others, Stereolithography (STL) or Wavefront Object (OBJ).
 The meshing process is as follows:
  1. A structured background mesh is generated based on a user-defined maximum cell size.
  2. Local mesh refinement is applied on individual patches or regions within the solution domain (optional).
  3. The cells are snapped to the provided geometry to form a smooth mesh.